Quantization on filtered manifolds: Pseudodifferential calculus on

 \subsection{Local Sobolev spaces}

 Following the now classical ideas developed on nilpotent Lie groups~\cite{FRSob,folland75}, we introduce Sobolev-type spaces that take into account the filtration of the manifold $M$.
 Naturally, the spaces we define here will be local in nature, unless the manifold $M$ is compact.
+An alternative construction was introduced in \cite{Dave+Haller}.